29 Types of Frogs in Mississippi

 The Southern Cricket Frog, also known as the southern gray tree frog, is a type of frog that lives throughout the South.

 They are usually found near lakes, ponds, and slow-moving streams.
-These types of frogs in Mississippi hibernate underground for six months out of the year and breed during the warmer months.
+These frogs in Mississippi hibernate underground for six months out of the year and breed during the warmer months.

 Their skin is typically gray or brown with dark spots, reaching up to 3 inches long.
 The Green Tree Frog can be found throughout North America.